maxviazov/Spring-Frameworks-/Spring-Artifactory.md

 _This document provides more in-depth information about the [Spring Artifactory](http://repo.spring.io).
-If you're looking for more basic instructions about using Spring Framework jars in your application, see [[Downloading Spring artifacts]]._
+If you're looking for more basic instructions about using Spring Framework jars in your application, see [[Spring Framework Artifacts]]._

 ## Overview